uwrit/leaf-docs/docs/leaf_help_research.md

 * <a>Demographic, clinical and immunologic correlates among a cohort of 50 cocaine users demonstrating anti-neutrophil cytoplasmic antibodies (currently in review)</a>
 * <a href="https://acrabstracts.org/abstract/the-interferon-gamma-release-assay-is-a-novel-predictor-of-disease-activity-in-systemic-lupus-erythematosus/">The Interferon Gamma Release Assay Is a Novel Predictor of Disease Activity in Systemic Lupus Erythematosus</a>
 * <a href="https://acrabstracts.org/abstract/pharmacist-managed-titration-of-urate-lowering-therapy-to-streamline-gout-management/">A Pharmacist Managed Titration of urate-lowering therapy to streamline gout management</a>

-## Where Leaf is used
-A production Leaf instance is hosted at <a href="https://www.uwmedicine.org/" target="_blank">UW Medicine</a> at the <a href="https://www.washington.edu/" target="_blank">University of Washington</a> in Seattle, USA.
-The <a href="https://www.iths.org/" target="_blank">Institute of Translational Health Sciences</a>, also at the University of Washington and a key partner of our team, has a page about Leaf here <a href="https://www.iths.org/investigators/services/bmi/leaf" target="_blank">https://www.iths.org/investigators/services/bmi/leaf</a> if you are interested.